Corn Tortillas

 Common Mistakes

-• Using corn tortillas as a "small exception" — on Whole30, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating corn tortillas as a "small exception" — on Whole30, even small amounts run against the diet's core logic.

-• Assuming corn tortillas are restricted on all diets — their classification varies by dietary framework.
+• Assuming corn tortillas are excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives